Odiyana Temple under construction:

 Ati Jangchub Choeling Temple will be the first and only temple in this region.
 Therefore, once it is completed, the temple will be a great center for the local community to come and engage in Buddhist practice on a daily basis and for visitors from far away to visit for special events.

-Events at the temple will include monthly Guru Rinpoche Day, Dakini Day, Eighth Medicine Buddha Day, and Full Moon Day practices.
-Four times a year the four Buddhist festivals will be celebrated, and Dharma talks will be given for the general public.
-NyungNe, the weeklong fasting retreat with vows, will be observed annually, and from time to time, the temple will host visiting high Lamas who will give teachings and empowerments.
+Events at the temple will also include monthly Medicine Buddha Day, and Full Moon Day practices.
+Yearly, the four Buddhist festivals will be celebrated and Dharma talks will be given for the general public.
+NyungNe, the wee klong fasting retreat with vows, will be observed annually, and from time to time, the temple will host visiting high Lamas who will give teachings and empowerments.

 Festivals and gatherings based on the seasons and indigenous traditions are an important aspect of Assamese and Arunachali people’s lives and culture, Odiyana Temple will serve as a sacred place where the whole community can assemble, meet and celebrate.